 After marrying the different flavors, the result rests in steel tanks for 6 to 9 months.
 After that, the liqueur is filtered before the final bottling process.

-Other types of Licor 43
+Types of Licor 43

 Lately, the brand has released two new versions of its liqueur.
 The two additions to their line-up are Licor 43 Orochata and Licor 43 Baristo.